-The Pearl Street area has a beautiful pedestrian mall, with plenty of shopping, restaurants, and even small parks and outdoor spaces for kids to play.
+First-time visitors will likely want to book lodging in the Pearl Street neighborhood.
 It’s near some of Boulder’s main attractions, and is a short distance from the University of Colorado Boulder.
-It’s also home to some popular hotels like the St. Julien Hotel & Spa and the Hotel Boulderado.
+It’s also home to some of the best hotels in Boulder, like St. Julien Hotel & Spa and Hotel Boulderado.

 7 Best Places to Stay in Boulder

-Just looking for a quick answer on the best places to stay in Boulder, CO?
+Just looking for a quick answer on the best places to stay in Boulder, Colorado?
 Here are my top picks:

 7 Best Neighborhoods and Areas to Stay in Boulder